 Support and Additional Information

-If issues are encountered with device installation or additional help is required, contact Meraki Support by logging in to dashboard.meraki.com and opening a case by visiting the Get Help section.
+If issues are encountered with device installation or if additional help is required, contact Meraki Support by logging in and opening a case via the Get Help section.

 For additional information on Meraki hardware, and for other installation guides, please refer to documentation.meraki.com.